Human rights in the Cook Islands

-International Human Rights Obligations
+International human rights obligations

 The Cook Islands is not a member state of the United Nations.
 Since 1988, treaties signed by the New Zealand Government do not extend to the Cook Islands unless expressly stated.
 Prior to this, New Zealand treaty action extended the application of the International Covenant on Civil and Political Rights (ICCPR) and its first Optional Protocol, the International Covenant on Economic, Social and Cultural Rights (ICESCR), and the Convention on the Elimination of All Forms of Racial Discrimination (CERD), to the Cook Islands.
 It is of note that the Cook Islands are yet to ratify in its own right seven of the nine core human rights treaties.

 The two instruments to be ratified by the country since 1988 include the Convention on the Rights of the Child (CRC) in 1997, and the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) in 2006.
 The Cook Islands has also ratified the Convention on the Rights of Persons with Disabilities, the 1949 Geneva Conventions, and the Rome Statute of the International Criminal Court (ICC).

-Constitutional Protections
+Constitutional protections

 Fundamental civil and political rights are protected by the Constitution Act 1964, Part IV, introduced by the Constitution Amendment No. 9 in 1981.
 Rights protected include: